 The Gargano Peninsula itself is too hilly for wheat growing but it is still important for food production.
-The area is covered with olive groves, grape vines and fruit orchards and wherever you go you will see roadside stalls selling local produce.
+The area is covered with olive groves, grape vines and citrus orchards, and wherever you go you will see roadside stalls selling local produce.

 Seafood of the Gargano Peninsula

 But the Gargano Peninsula best known for its cucina povera (peasant cooking).
-As the name implies, this is simple food made exceptional by the freshness of the ingredients: there is no need for rich food when you have produce of this quality.
+As the name implies, this is simple food, recalling the days when people had to make do with whatever was available.
+But it was made exceptional by the freshness of the ingredients; there is no need for rich food when you have produce of this quality.